cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 ## So why are the errors different?

-Now, lets use all this tooling that we got to know to test two more cases.
-We were able to create and run a container using `runc`, now let's change the `config.js` from the successful export we did to run something else, and then, let's also export a version of the image with dynamic link to `libc`.
+Now, lets use all this tooling that we got to know to get to the bottom of the errors we got before.
+We were able to create and run a container using `runc`, let's change the `config.js` to start `ls` instead of `/hello` and trace the error from there.

 # Running non present binary
 Running and tracing gives us the following output, as expected: